rpgp/rpgp/docs/FAQ.md

 ### Does rPGP support Post Quantum Cryptography (PQC)?

-Yes, rPGP implements RFC 9980 [Post-Quantum Cryptography in OpenPGP](https://www.rfc-editor.org/info/rfc9980/), gated behind the feature `pqc`.
+Yes, rPGP implements RFC 9980 [Post-Quantum Cryptography in OpenPGP](https://www.rfc-editor.org/info/rfc9980/), gated behind the feature `pqc`
+(this feature was previously called `draft-pqc`).

 ### What other standards are you considering for implementation?